vickywane/digitaloceanspaces-upload-api/submission.md

 Among the files shown in the image above, of interest is the `schema.resolvers.go` file.
 As shown in the code block below, it contains an implementation of the Mutation and Query types previously defined in the `schema.graphqls` file.

 To fix the validation errors, delete the `CreateTodo` and `Todo` functions at the bottom of the `schema.resolvers.go` file.
-The functions were moved to the bottom of the file by Gqlgen because the type definitions were been modified in the `schema.graphqls` file, hence the validation errors.
+The functions were moved to the bottom of the file by Gqlgen because the type definitions have been changed in the `schema.graphqls` file.

 ```go